bluekvirus/Stage.js/implementation/HOWTO.md

 //main.js
 Application.setup().run();
 ```
-You should now see a *blank* page without javascript error.
+You should now see a *blank* page without Javascript error.

 If you are really in a hurry to see some stuff on the page, setup your application in `main.js` like this:
 ```